 1) First, they waste copious amounts of applicant’s time and money in pursuing avenues that needn’t be pursued.
-If you’re at the stage of applications for postgraduate study, you’ve already sacrificed many years becoming an amazing student, dedicated and focussed on making your dream a true and fulfilling reality.
+If you’re at the stage of applications for postgraduate study, you’ve already sacrificed many years to become an amazing student, dedicated and focused on making your dream a true and fulfilling reality.
 This often comes with forfeiting opportunities for well-paying jobs and developing other interests in your life.
 To be a costly victim to misinformation at this late stage of your journey is abysmal and should not be tolerated.

 2) Second, not understanding the process of post-graduate entry makes applications weaker than they truly are, diminishing possibilities of acceptance.
 Due to the GEMSAS-consortium, applications are not as easy as merely trying your best in your studies.
 The preferences ensure that we have to be targeted in how we improve our chances.
 We don’t know where we need to improve if we aren’t informed.

 Misinformation breeds inequity.
 At no point should we accept that the knowledge is restricted to ‘those in the know’.